-On August 6, 1961, Black Nite was the scene of a sensational bar brawl.
+On a Saturday night, August 5, 1961, Black Nite was the scene of a sensational bar brawl.
 When a serviceman was thrown out of the bar, he returned with friends, looking for a fight.
 They found 74 customers ready and willing to defend their turf.
 "My boyfriend was a bouncer," said Josie Carter, "and we did not run from a fight.
 We didn’t start anything, but we sure as hell finished it.
-I could fight an Army off in a bathrobe.”
-(That 'bar brawl' is documented in an article by Michail Takach in OnMilwaukee.)
+I could fight an Army off in a bathrobe."

 (A book, "LGBT Milwaukee" by Michail Takach, seeks to make the story of LGBT Milwaukee accessible, visible, and portable for future generations--before it is too late.
 The Black Nite is one of many early LGBT landmarks documented in the book.)

-Historical research and references by Michail Takach.
+Historical research and references on the Black Nite by Michail Takach.

-Last updated: August-2018.
+Last updated: April-2021.